heasenpa/mmb-website/README.md

         end

-        cursor = data.nextPageCursor or ""
+        cursor = result.nextPageCursor or ""

         if cursor == "" then
             break